Our Collections

-The High Desert Museum possesses a collection of approximately 29,000 objects from the Great Basin, Plateau and Pacific Northwest territories (includes portions of Oregon, Nevada, Washington, Idaho and California).
-The collections range from historic artifacts of the pioneer days to cultural artifacts from various Native American groups and consists of clothing, regalia, furniture, tools, archaeological materials, basketry, paintings, drawings, sculpture, and western and contemporary art, rare books and photographs.
+The High Desert Museum cares for a collection of approximately 29,000 objects from the Great Basin, Plateau and Pacific Northwest territories.
+The collection ranges from historic objects to contemporary artwork and consists of clothing, furniture, tools, archaeological materials, basketry, paintings, drawings, sculpture, rare books and photographs.

-The authentic DeMoss Stagecoach is a representative Old West artifact in our collections and possibly the most famous Western American stagecoach.
-This stagecoach was once owned by Henry James “Hank” Monk, who used it to run great quantities of gold before railroad times, as well as to transport passengers such as Horace Greeley, the Prince of Wales (later King Edward VII), Gen. Ulysses S. Grant, Gen. Winfield Scott Hancock, Prince Alexander of Russia (to a Bill Cody buffalo hunt) and President Rutherford B. Hayes.
+The DeMoss Stagecoach at the Museum is possibly one of the most famous stagecoaches in the American West.
+It was once owned by Henry James “Hank” Monk, who used the stagecoach to run great quantities of gold before railroads were built, as well as to transport passengers such as Horace Greeley, the Prince of Wales (later King Edward VII), Gen. Ulysses S. Grant, Gen. Winfield Scott Hancock, Prince Alexander of Russia (to a Bill Cody buffalo hunt) and President Rutherford B. Hayes.

-Our Native American collections include historic and prehistoric cultural artifacts as well as outstanding contemporary works by regional masters such as Rick Bartow, Pat Courtney Gold and Lillian Pitt.
-Other non-native western art represented include works by Nick Eggenhofer, Edward Borein, Edward Quigley and Charles M. Russell.
+In addition, the Museum is home to a growing collection of contemporary artwork, including works by Native artists such as Rick Bartow, Pat Courtney Gold, James Lavadour and Lillian Pitt.
+Other art of the American West in the collection consists of works by Nick Eggenhofer, Edward Borein, Edward Quigley and Charles M. Russell.

 Accessing the Collection